 As the first battery established to defend Port Moresby, the Tuaguba Hill Gun Battery was the only anti-aircraft defense between February 1942 until April 1942 when more batteries went into action.
 In wartime news reports, the battery claimed 43 enemy aircraft.
 In reality, the damage inflicted to enemy bombers was far less.
 Japanese reports often indicate anti-aircraft fire as "severe" during the period this battery was the only one in operation.

-On March 19, 1942 this battery fired 146 rounds.
-The hill was bombed with 60kg bombs that impacted on one side of the hill, and came over the top between the guns and down the other side without scoring any direct hits on the guns.
+On March 19, 1942 this battery fired 146 rounds at Japanese G3M2 Nells from the 1st Kokutai (1st Air Group) that released 60 kg bombs that impacted on one side of the hill, and came up over the top between the guns and down the other side without scoring any direct hits on the gun positions.
 At one point, the battery ran out of ammunition, as it was firing nearly every day at attacking Japanese aircraft.
 The first set of barrels were worn out from firing, and sent back to Australia for evaluation.

 Once, a Japanese "500 pound bomb" (likely a 250 kg bomb) hit three meters from a machine gun pit.
 Amazingly, the crew were unhurt but shell-shocked and withdrawn from combat.
 On March 21, 1942 when the first Royal Australian Air Force (RAAF) P-40E Kittyhawks arrived to land at 7-Mile Drome, none of the gun batteries were alerted about the arrival of friendly fighter aircraft.
 Machine gunners on the hill fired on them mistaking them for Zeros.